cziesman/cluster-gitops/README.md

 ![](images/grafana-metrics.png)

 ### Validating bookinfo summary
-- We have shown how to use Kiali to monitor and visualize workload traffic
+- We have shown how to use Kiali to validate and visualize bookinfo traffic
-- Additional target routing can be done using DestinationRule
+- Further advanced observability features will be presented in upcoming labs